-Fortunately, some fine folks have toiled long and hard to design packs for your comfort and hydration.
+Fortunately, some fine folks have toiled to design packs for your comfort and hydration.
 Let’s take a look at four Camelbak hydration packs that’ll keep you functioning at optimal levels on your next adventure.

 Designed to withstand the rigors of winter, the Snoblast hydration pack offers 23-liters of storage capacity and an additional 2 liters of hydration capacity.
 With a variety of cold weather focused features, this pack is great for snowboarding, snowshoeing, skiing, and any other winter sports of your choice.